bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - It does what you’d expect
     - — it works just like [`include`](https://docs.djangoproject.com/en/stable/ref/urls/#include),
       - but applies decorators to all the URLs included.

+- This pattern is particularly good
+  - when you are including a 3rd party app
+    - — without touching the code,
+  - you can apply a single blanket policy to it.
+  - It has some disadvantages, though, especially when it’s your own code:

 ...